Subsections of Home Page

 Open API Validation/Schema protection

-In this task, we will explore the open API/Swagger based schema protection with FortiWeb Cloud.
+In this task, we will explore the open API/Swagger based schema protection with FortiWFortiAppSec Cloud.
 Swagger, now known as the OpenAPI Specification (OAS), is a framework for API development that allows developers to design, build, document, and consume RESTful web services.

 example of Swagger: https://petstore.swagger.io/

-FortiWeb can validate incoming requests against your OpenAPI schema to ensure they conform to the defined structure and data types.
+FortiAppSec can validate incoming requests against your OpenAPI schema to ensure they conform to the defined structure and data types.
 This helps prevent injection attacks and other malicious activities.

 1. Download the juiceshop schema file to your local machine by clicking on URL below.